How can we kill budget deficits and North-South transfers with one stone?

 Professor of economics at UGent

 The monitoring committee estimates the federal budget deficit in 2024 at 18.5 billion, or 3.1% of GDP.
 Transfers from Flanders to Wallonia are estimated between 5 and 6 billion euros per year.
-We could solve both problems together by reaching an employment rate of 80%.
+We might solve both problems together by reaching an employment rate of 80%.
 Realistic?

 Rudy Aernoudt.